-Otherwise the soundbar itself is rather nice looking, with its mesh front and physical buttons on the right side.
-We were also pleased how well it blended into everything else when placed in front of the television.
+Otherwise, the soundbar itself is rather nice looking, with its mesh front and physical buttons on the right side.
+We were also pleased with how well it blended into everything else when placed in front of the television.

 Majority K2 Soundbar: Our Verdict

-The Majority K2 soundbar is a pleasantly surprising budget model with enough features to keep all but the most picky satisfied.
-The audio quality is great with or without the external subwoofer, and with both together you can create your own basic surround sound system.
+The Majority K2 soundbar is a pleasantly surprising budget model with enough features to keep all but the pickiest satisfied.
+The audio quality is great with or without the external subwoofer, and with both together, you can create your own basic sound system.

-The speaker looks sleek without drawing attention to itself and, once set up, it’s super easy to use with settings that allow you to personalise the output to your ears.
-A great choice for anyone looking for good bang for their buck, and who also like the idea of Majority’s green mission statement.
+The speaker looks sleek without drawing attention to itself, and once set up, it’s super easy to use with settings that allow you to personalize the output to your ears.
+A great choice for anyone looking for a good bang for their buck and who also likes the idea of Majority’s green mission statement.